The stunning Riviera Nayarit features over 200 miles of nearly-untouched beaches and jungle on Mexico’s Pacific Coast.

 5. Punta de Mita

 Love golfing and ritzy 5-star hotels?
-Then you will love the 1,500+ acre peninsula of Nayarit known as Punta Mita.
+Then you’ll love Nayarit’s 1,500+ acre peninsula known as Punta Mita.

-Punta de Mita boasts some of the top luxury hotels and resorts in the world – including the Imanta Resort (where the Kardashians stayed, apparently) and the Four Seasons and St. Regis Resorts.
+Punta de Mita boasts some of the world’s top luxury hotels and resorts — including the Imanta Resort (where the Kardashians stayed, apparently) and the Four Seasons and St. Regis Resorts.

-The peninsula also boasts six golf courses, two of which were designed by Jack Nicklaus (i.e. one of the greatest golfers in the world of all time).
+The peninsula also boasts five golf courses, two of which were designed by Jack Nicklaus (i.e. one of the greatest golfers in the world of all time).

 6. Sayulita

-Sayulita is one of the most popular towns in Nayarit to visit!
-Its main beach, Sayulita Beach, is a mecca for surfers – new and pro – as the waves are small, frequent, and ideal for the sport.
+Sayulita is hands down one of the most popular towns in Riviera Nayarit!
+Its main stretch of sand, Sayulita Beach, is a mecca for surfers – new and pro – as the waves are small, frequent, and ideal for practicing.

-But there’s so much more to love about this Pueblo Mágico beyond its backpacker surf scene, like its charming boho boutiques, scrumptious cafes, salsa bars, colorful flea markets, indigenous Huichol Center, and hidden beaches.
+But there’s so much more to love about this Pueblo Mágico that goes beyond its backpacker surf scene.
+From charming boho boutiques to scrumptious cafes, salsa bars, colorful flea markets, indigenous Huichol Center, and hidden beaches.

 We love to visit Sayulita for the day, but when it comes to where to sleep, we like to retreat back to one of the quieter towns nearby, like San Pancho or Lo de Marcos.